DecLearn/declearn/docs/user-guide/usage.md

   - Select a communication protocol (_e.g._ "grpc" or "websockets").
   - Select the host address and port to use.
   - Preferably provide paths to PEM files storing SSL-required information.
+  - Optionally enable message compression over the wire via the `compression` argument (`None`/`"none"` for no compression, or `"deflate"`).
+This trades some CPU for smaller network messages, which can speed up rounds when model updates are large; it must be set consistently on the server and clients.
   - Wrap this into a config dict or use `declearn.communication.build_server` to instantiate a `declearn.communication.api.NetworkServer` to be used.